A. The context and the dispute

 - Sixth, Gupta J noted that the issue was not whether the EA order was binding but if the court could consider its legal status in a suit.
 In answer, she relied on three cases and distinguished one saying as follows:

-- When there is jurisdiction, decision of all question arising in the case is an exercise of jurisdiction. [citing to Hriday Nath Roy & others Ram Chandra Barna Sarma & others] A Calcutta High Court decision published in Calcutta Weekly Notes 723, noting the distinction between existence of jurisdiction and exercise of jurisdiction.
+- When there is jurisdiction, the decision of all question arising in the case is an exercise of jurisdiction. [citing to Hriday Nath Roy & others v.
+Ram Chandra Barna Sarma & others] A Calcutta High Court decision published in Calcutta Weekly Notes 723, noting the distinction between existence of jurisdiction and exercise of jurisdiction.
 Again, this was a case cited by Amazon.
 Show More

-- Krishnadevi Malchand Kamathia Bombay Environmental Action Group (2011) 3 SCC 363 cited by Amazon is not applicable because the Supreme Court was not dealing with the issue of the competence of a court to decide the inherent lack of jurisdiction of the forum which passed the order, in a collateral proceeding.
+- Krishnadevi Malchand Kamathia v.
+Bombay Environmental Action Group (2011) 3 SCC 363 cited by Amazon is not applicable because the Supreme Court was not dealing with the issue of the competence of a court to decide the inherent lack of jurisdiction of the forum which passed the order, in a collateral proceeding.
 A 2-judge bench of the Supreme Court of PS Sathasivam, and BS Chauhan JJ (“It is a settled legal proposition that even if an order is void, it requires to be so declared by a competent forum and it is not permissible for any person to ignore the same merely because in his opinion the order is void.”))
 Show More

 - Seventh, she again reiterated that Future’s cause of action was tortious interference by Amazon by unlawful means.
 And, to determine if the means (that is, EA’s order) was lawful the court was required to return a finding on the validity of that order to that extent.